sass/sass/proposal/first-class-calc.md

   it and ships to production.

-* Miriam updates the implementation of `frobnicate()` to call `math.log()`, which does not support calcs.
+* Miriam updates the implementation of `frobnicate()` to call `math.log()`, which does not support calculations.
 She doesn't realize this is a breaking change, since she was only ever expecting numbers to be passed.

 * Jina updates to the newest version of Miriam's library and is unexpectedly broken.

-To avoid this issue, we've made it so that the only operations that support calcs are those within `calc()` expressions.
+To avoid this issue, we've made it so that the only operations that support calculations are those within `calc()` expressions.
 This follows Sass's broad principle of "don't design for users using upstream stylesheets in ways they weren't intended to be used".

-Going back to the example above, if Miriam *did* want to support calcs, she could simply wrap `calc()` around any mathematical expressions she writes.
+Going back to the example above, if Miriam *did* want to support calculations, she could simply wrap `calc()` around any mathematical expressions she writes.
 This will still return plain numbers when given compatible numbers as inputs, but it will also make it clear that `calc()`s are supported and that Miriam expects to support them on into the future.

 #### Interpolation in `calc()`

 Historically, interpolation has been the only means of injecting SassScript values into `calc()` expressions, so for backwards compatibility, we must continue to support it to some degree.
-Exactly to what degree and how it integrates with first-class calc is a question with multiple possible answers, though.
+Exactly to what degree and how it integrates with first-class calculation is a question with multiple possible answers, though.

-The answer we settled on was to handle interpolation in a similar way to how we handled backwards-compatibility with Sass's [`min()` and `max()` functions]: by parsing `calc()` expressions using the old logic if they contain any interpolation and continuing to treat those values as opaque strings, and only using the new parsing logic for calcs that contain no interpolation.
-This is maximally backwards-compatible and it doesn't require interpolated calcs to be reparsed after interpolation.
+The answer we settled on was to handle interpolation in a similar way to how we handled backwards-compatibility with Sass's [`min()` and `max()` functions]: by parsing `calc()` expressions using the old logic if they contain any interpolation and continuing to treat those values as opaque strings, and only using the new parsing logic for calculations that contain no interpolation.
+This is maximally backwards-compatible and it doesn't require interpolated calculations to be reparsed after interpolation.

 [`min()` and `max()` functions]: ../accepted/min-max.md

 Here are some alternatives we considered:

-1. Re-parsing a calc that contains interpolation once the interpolation has been resolved, and using the result as in the calc object rather than an unquoted string.
+1. Re-parsing a calculation that contains interpolation once the interpolation has been resolved, and using the result as in the calculation object rather than an unquoted string.
 For example, `calc(#{"1px + 2px"})` would return `3px` rather than `calc(1px + 2px)`.
 However, doing another parse at evaluation-time would add substantial complexity and some amount of runtime overhead.
 The return-on-investment would also be inherently limited, since we're planning on gradually transitioning users away from interpolation in `calc()` anyway.

 2. Treating interpolation as a `CalcValue` that participates in the normal parsing flow of a `CalcArgument`.
 This is a simpler and more efficient method